orgua/universal-android-debloater-UI/README.md

 ### Usage

+- config your phone to allow adb shell (see debloater project for details)
 - run main.py -> UI should appear
-- (optional) copy your adb-key to this folder, otherwise a new one is generated and your phone wants confirmation on first connect
 - connect your device
 - data is automatically saved and fetched on device on local data-partition as "universal_android_debloater_package_list.csv"
   - this ensures that you see uninstalled packages even if adb does not show them anymore